Table of contents

 Looking for a different job?
 We have a library of resume examples to choose from.
 Here are some of the most popular with job seekers:

 Your job application is made complete with a cover letter.
-While they aren’t always required, cover letters remain one of the best ways to set yourself apart from the pack.
+While they aren't always required, cover letters remain one of the best ways to set yourself apart.

 Here are three ways to make your resume and cover letter a perfect match:

 - Be mindful of formatting.
 Your cover letter and resume must be formatted correctly.
-If you use Arial 11-pt font for your cover letter, use it for your resume, too.
+If you use Arial 11-point font size for your cover letter, use it for your resume, too.

 - Use the same header content.
 Again, consistency matters.
-If you add a link to your LinkedIn profile on your resume, then put it on your cover letter.
-If you write your phone number (415) 555-5555 on your resume, don’t write it as 415-555-5555 on your cover letter.
+If you add a link to your LinkedIn profile on your resume, put it in your cover letter.
+If you write your phone number as (415) 555-5555 on your resume, don't write it as 415-555-5555 on your cover letter.

 Your cover letter is not a repeat of your resume, so don't use it to rehash it or discuss each job line by line.
 Instead, make your cover letter into a short narrative using skills and experience from your resume strategically.